ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d3 - d - Node - Basic Authentication and Sessions.md

     ```

-Ex, in app.js you can add something like this:
+Ex. in app.js you can add something like this:

     ```js
     app.use((req, res, next) => {